 The gradual increase in student numbers demanded a larger campus.
 In 1963, the Frank Wheeler estate, then owned by William Stokely, was purchased.
 The mansion became the William Stokely Jr. Music Hall.
 The former estate of Carl Fisher separated the north and south campuses.
-Until 1967 it served as a private preparatory school for boys.
-The property was purchased in 1967, giving the college 114 adjoining acres.
-Over time, residence halls and classroom buildings were added to the campus, and features such as the statue of Saint Francis (1941), Franciscan Heritage Fountain and DeHaan Family Forum (1998), and the Allen Whitehill Clowes Amphitheater (1999) were added.
-Renovations to existing buildings have been ongoing and include the auditorium in Marian Hall (2004), Physical Education Center (2007), the St. Francis Hall garage, which became the Marian College Cycling Center (2007), the new residence hall, University Hall (2008), the new Campus Operations Building (2008) and the new Marian University multi-purpose field (2008-2009).
+Until 1967 it served as a private preparatory school for boys, when it was purchased, giving the college 114 adjoining acres.
+Over time, residence halls and classroom buildings were added to the campus, and features such as the Blessed Mother Mary Shrine and Rosary Walk (2016).
+Renovations to existing buildings have been ongoing and include the Physical Education Center (2007), St. and the Francis Hall garage, which became the Marian College Cycling Center (2007).
+Additional building include the new residence halls, University Hall (2008) and Drew Hall (2012), the Campus Operations Building (2008), the multipurpose field (2008-2009), the Evans Center for Health Sciences (2013), the student center, Alumni Hall (2014), the Norman Center for Business (2017), the Dinning Commons (2018), and Huntington Hall (2019).

 Until 1968 Marian College was administered by the Sisters of Saint Francis, Oldenburg with the assistance of Monsignor Reine who served as president from 1954 to 1968.
 He was succeeded by Marian College's first lay president, Dr. Dominic J. Guzzetta, and the Board of Trustees was reorganized with a predominance of lay members.
 Dr. Louis C. Gatto, the college's fifth president, retired at the end of the 1988-89 academic year after leading the college for 18 years.
-Dr. Daniel A. Felicetti served as the sixth president of Marian College from 1989-99, and Dr. Robert M. Abene, the seventh president of Marian College, served from 1999-2001.
+Dr. Daniel A. Felicetti served as the sixth president of

+Marian College from 1989-99, and Dr. Robert M. Abene, the seventh president of Marian College, served from 1999-2001.
 Daniel J. Elsener became the eighth president in 2001.